 NavFree Offline Navigation Maps (iOS/Android): This highly popular, free, OSM app has great features including offline mapping, routing, re-routing, turn-by-turn navigation, Google streetview and more.
 Did we mention it’s all free?
 Play Store Rating: 4/5

 CoPilot GPS (iOS/Android): This app is free, and has lots of offline maps available.
-You can purchase additional features such as turn-by-turn and voice navigation for a modest amount.
+For iOS users, this is one of the better apps for offline searching and routing.
+You’ll need to purchase features such as turn-by-turn and voice navigation for a modest amount.
 App Store Rating: 4/5

 Galileo (iOS): One of the most powerful offline mapping apps for iOS, although we’ve found that you’ll need a computer with iTunes to make the most of it.
 You can upload your own custom maps in a number of formats to the app.
 App Store Rating: 3.5/5